ryzam/devops/docs/00-introduction-presentation.md

 # based on CPU usage.
 BLACK FRIDAY SOLVED! 🎉
 ```

-### Speaker Notes
-- Emphasize "declarative" approach: describe desired state, K8s makes it happen
-- Use analogy: "Like cruise control for your applications"
-- Highlight the automation: no more manual intervention
-- Share statistics: CNCF adoption, job market demand

 **Key Statistics to Share:**
 - 96% of organizations are using or evaluating Kubernetes
 - #1 most requested DevOps skill in job postings